Naereen/slides/2018_01__Python_introduction_for_MATLAB_users__at_Supelec/slides.md

 ---

 # How to install Python ? :arrow_down:
-- On Linux and Mac OS : already installed!
+- On Linux and Mac OS: already installed!
 - On Windows:
   + Use the full installer from [anaconda.com/download](https://www.anaconda.com/download/) (:sparkles:)
   + Or the default installer from [python.org/downloads/windows](https://www.python.org/downloads/windows/)